nafis-neehal/CDPHP_Evaluation/README.md

 # Evaluation

+[For Master Branch, not for the current branch with ongoing development]

 The goal of this module is to develop a consistent method of evaluating the performance of predictions for the patient panel.

 I've taken a small dataset of a few referrals and non referrals, and I've generated a set of test prediction datasets that should get them all correct.
 They are found under: